Greyline Integration Guide

 poison |

 Claude generates a schema-valid but entirely fabricated API response.
 The agent receives plausible-looking fake data — IDs, timestamps, field values — that it may pass to downstream systems.
-Requires your OpenAPI spec to be loaded. | Enterprise |
+Requires your OpenAPI spec to be loaded. | Business |

 honeypot |